The UK insurance AI regulatory landscape

 FCA Consumer Duty and insurance AI

-Consumer Duty, which came into force in July 2023, requires firms to act to deliver good outcomes for retail customers across four outcome areas: products and services, price and value, consumer understanding, and consumer support.
+Consumer Duty, which came into force in July 2023, requires firms to act to deliver good outcomes for retail customers across four outcome areas: products and services, price and value, consumer understanding, and consumer support (see the FCA's Consumer Duty page).
 Each of these has direct implications for AI use in insurance.

 Consumer support: AI chatbots and automated claims handling must not create barriers that prevent customers from obtaining the outcomes they are entitled to.
 Automated claims rejections must be reviewable by humans, and the escalation path must be easily accessible.